samhug/closure_boilerplate/README.md

             In Ubuntu this can be achieved by running:
         `sudo apt-get install python-dev libxml2-dev libxslt1-dev`

-- Execute the following command to setup the environment:
+- Execute the following command to install the python dependancies:
-    `$ ./bootstrap.sh`
+    `$ pip install -r requirements.txt`

 - Building:
     `$ ./waf configure build`